 - Activate the ground floor spaces along Lincoln Place, and provide spillover space for commercial activities to take place, such as terraces and vendor stalls. - Introduce a raised-table crossing between the National Gallery and Lincoln Place to improve access to the gallery and reframe the approach from the north - Central to the space at the intersection of Lincoln Place and Clare St is a green feature with seating around its edges.
-A large tree will provide shading and illuminate the environment at dusk, creating a more legible and safe space, while offering a counterpoint to the gallery façade across the street.

-- A wider pedestrian pavement will be provided along Merrion St, The Mont Hotel and Berlitz school to improve the pedestrian and arrival experience and recharacterise the northern end of Merrion St. - Access to Trinity College and Leinster House will be maintained.
+A large tree will provide shading and illuminate the environment at dusk, creating a more legible and safe space, while offering a counterpoint to the gallery facade across the street. - A high quality, levelled public realm will provide vehicular access to Trinity College, while prioritising safe pedestrian movements.
+Additional cycle parking can be placed in strategic locations to provide access to the key destinations in the area. - A wider pedestrian pavement will be provided along Merrion St, The Mont Hotel and Berlitz school to improve the pedestrian and arrival experience and recharacterise the northern end of Merrion St.